trickstersio/rucksack-template/README.md

 bin/up
 ```

-It'll create and cofigure Docker Compose environment for you.
+It'll create and configure Docker Compose environment for you.
 Notice that it's not exposing any ports to the host machine in order to avoid possible conflicts between differrent apps.
 In order to interact with parts of your application there are 2 possible ways.

 The first one is use `runner`.
 This is up and running ready to use container which allows you to run scripts inside of your envrionment.
 For example, here is how you can run `curl` and check that your API server is alive: